 Glassware includes a wide range of products such as tableware (plates, bowls, and glasses), drinkware (tumblers, wine glasses, and mugs), kitchenware (storage jars and bakeware), and decorative items.
 These products are crafted from materials such as soda-lime glass, borosilicate glass, and lead crystal, each offering unique properties like heat resistance, durability, and aesthetic appeal.
 The market has experienced steady growth due to increasing consumer demand for sustainable, reusable, and non-toxic alternatives to plastic and disposable products.
 According to the United Nations Environment Programme (UNEP), over 8 million tons of plastic waste enter oceans annually, prompting governments and consumers to shift toward eco-friendly materials like glass.

 This growth is particularly evident in regions like Europe and North America, where premium and handcrafted glassware collections are gaining traction among affluent consumers.
-The hospitality sector, including restaurants, hotels, and cafes are playing a pivotal role in driving demand.
+The hospitality sector, including restaurants, hotels, and cafes, is playing a pivotal role in driving demand.
 Another significant driver is the rising trend of home dining and gourmet cooking is amplified by social media platforms.
 The U.S. Census Bureau highlights that spending on in-home dining has increased significantly among younger demographics as more individuals prioritize health, cost savings, and personalized cooking experiences.
 Platforms like Instagram and Pinterest have popularized visually appealing table settings is increasing sales of premium glassware collections.

 Emerging markets in India and China are also witnessing significant growth.
-The Asian Development Bank (ADB) highlights that urbanization in these regions has increased disposable incomes which is boosting demand for home dining and premium kitchenware.
-Additionally, innovations in manufacturing, such as lightweight and tempered glass have enhanced product functionality and durability.
+The Asian Development Bank (ADB) highlights that urbanization in these regions has increased disposable incomes, which is boosting demand for home dining and premium kitchenware.
+Additionally, innovations in manufacturing, such as lightweight and tempered glass, have enhanced product functionality and durability.
 The glassware market is poised to expand innovative solutions that combine functionality, elegance, and environmental responsibility.

 Another significant driver is the growing trend of home dining and gourmet cooking, fueled by lifestyle changes and social media influence.
-According to the U.S. Department of Agriculture (USDA) , there has been a notable increase in household food preparation, particularly during and after the COVID-19 pandemic.
+According to the U.S. Department of Agriculture (USDA), there has been a notable increase in household food preparation, particularly during and after the COVID-19 pandemic.
 Additionally, a survey conducted by the International Food Information Council (IFIC) found that 60% of consumers reported cooking more at home due to convenience, cost savings, and health considerations.
 This trend has driven demand for aesthetically pleasing and functional kitchenware, including glassware.
 Platforms like Instagram and Pinterest have further amplified interest in visually appealing table settings, boosting sales of premium glassware.
 While precise growth rates tied to this trend are not always documented, industry experts agree that the hospitality sector also plays a key role, with restaurants investing in high-quality glassware to enhance customer experiences.

 Fragility and Durability Concerns